croft-tim/WorkStack/README.md

 A CRM and job management tool built for tradespeople — tracking customers, jobs, and costs in one place.

-Built as a group project during Dev Academy Aotearoa's full-stack bootcamp.
+Built as a group project during Dev Academy Aotearoa's Raumati 2026 intake full-stack bootcamp.

 ## My contributions
-included designing the UI header and overall styling with Tailwind CSS, building the animated SVG logo, accessibility work (tested and refined using WAVE), writing tests, and a significant amount of code cleanup and refactoring.
+included designing the UI header and overall styling with Tailwind CSS, building the animated SVG logo, accessibility work (tested and refined using WAVE), writing tests, and a significant amount of code cleanup and refactoring, including browser re-sizing from desktop to mobile.
 I was responsible for close to half the commits across the project.

 **Stack:** React · TypeScript · Node.js · Express · Knex.js · SQLite · Auth0 · TanStack Query · Vitest